-Financial statements should also provide the appropriate related party disclosures, including a description of the transaction and any other information deemed necessary to understanding the effects of the transaction on the financial statements.
+Because equity transfers are not contributions, they are not subject to the disclosure requirements for contributions received in ASC 958-605-50.
+However, entities should consider the appropriate related party disclosures, including a description of the transaction and any other information deemed necessary to understanding the effects of the transaction on the financial statements.

-Example NP 7-8 illustrates the recognition, measurement, and presentation considerations for personnel services donated by an affiliate.
+$Example \, NP \, 7\text{-10} \, illustrates \, the recognition, measurement, and presentation considerations for personnel services donated by an affiliate.$